exakat/exakat/docs/Rules.rst

 + the same default value or removed
 + a reference like its parent

-This problem emits a fatal error.
+This problem emits a fatal error, for abstract methods, or a warning error, for normal methods.
 Yet, it is difficult to lint, because classes are often stored in different files.
 As such, PHP do lint each file independently, as unknown parent classes are not checked if not present.
 Yet, when executing the code, PHP lint the actual code and may encounter a fatal error.

 .. code-block:: php